As always, with a new year comes new trends in the world of retail and ecommerce.

 Retail Trend #2: A New Approach to Influencer Marketing

 Influencer marketing used to be all about selfies, carefully-constructed captions, and heavily-edited product shots.
-But in 2020, we’ve seen a major shift in the way brands and influencers work together.
-Influencer content has slowly transitioned to a raw, real aesthetic, and this change will continue into 2021.
+But in 2021, we’ve seen a major shift in the way brands and influencers work together.
+Influencer content has slowly transitioned to a raw, real aesthetic, and this change will continue into 2022 retail industry trends.

 Audiences put trust in brands that showcase authentic voices, and today’s savvy users can spot an overly-produced ad from a mile away.
 Brands that don’t prioritize authenticity in their influencer partnerships can wave goodbye to high engagement and ROI next year.
 It’s time to focus on unique influencer content that prioritizes education, entertainment, and the viewer experience.